Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 So this commander trigger is NORMALLY no issue for us, but close shiny things can be issues, especially if using a wide aperture.
 SG-3IR panel is a solution then (intended for macro work), and it can also reduce subject blinking.

-Re: Auto FP mode - One more choice: Another option to prevent this close trigger reflection is to use Auto FP mode (if available on your camera).
+Re: HSS - Auto FP mode - One more choice to prevent this close trigger reflection is to use HSS mode (if available on your camera).
 Set a shutter speed just slightly faster than maximum shutter speed, to shift the flash to continuous FP or HSS flash mode.
-The price is high - It will cost more than 3/4 of your power capability, and there will be no speedlight motion-stopping capability.
+The price is high, and it will cost more than 3/4 of your power capability, and there will be no speedlight motion-stopping capability.
 Power likely will not matter for close or macro work (where this reflection might be an issue).
 The point is, this FP mode necessarily triggers the continuous flash units early, before the shutter opens, so there will be no trigger visible in the picture.
-The internal flash cannot do HSS mode itself, but it can still be Commander to trigger Remote FP mode - only if its own contribution is disabled (mode "- -" in the commander menu).
+The internal flash cannot do HSS mode itself, but it can still be Commander to trigger Remote FP mode, but only if its own contribution is disabled (mode "- -" in the commander menu).
 Said again, the internal flash cannot do FP mode itself, so if the internal flash is open and NOT disabled in Commander menu with mode "- -", then you will not be able to advance the shutter speed into FP range.